eilyat/PE5/content/team/EconomistPosition.md

 -Strong analytical and problem solving skills

-Familiarity with economic theories and different methodologies, such as econometric techniques, IO analysis and CGE modelling, will be a bonus.
+Familiarity with economic theories and different methodologies, such as econometric techniques, IO analysis and CGE modelling, will be an advantage.
 Familiarity with ArcGIS packages will be a bonus.

 # Qualifications and experience